-Recently one of our clients asked about the difference between mentions (@) and hashtags (#) on Twitter.
-I left the conversation thinking about how they are used and misused, and how they can be added to tweets more effectively.
+Recently one of our clients asked about the difference between mentions (@) and hashtags (#) on Twitter and Instagram.
+I left the conversation thinking about how they are used and misused, and how they can be added to tweets and posts for more effective social media marketing.
 I also realized that there may be other clients and subscribers of ours that would like to know more about this topic.

-It seems as if mentions and hashtags are often confused by novice Twitter users.
-Admittedly, when I first started using Twitter I didn't fully grasp how important they both are.
-It’s something I learned over time, using the platform myself and watching the interactions of others.
+When I first started using Twitter and Instagram I didn't fully grasp how important mentions and hashtags are, or how they're used differently.
+It’s something I learned over time, using the platforms myself and watching the interactions of others.

-First, it’s helpful to examine how Twitter is used.
-The platform is typically used to share important announcements, interesting content, and brand developments.
-You’ll often find bits of conversations between accounts.
-The use of mentions and hashtags helps users find others who have similar interests.
+First, it’s helpful to examine how Twitter and Instagram are used.
+In B2B marketing, the platforms are typically used to share important announcements, interesting content, brand developments, and a glimpse behind the scenes.
+You’ll often find bits of conversations between the brand and its followers.
+The use of mentions and hashtags helps users of the apps find brands and other users who have similar interests.

-Mentions are used to call attention to or draw the attention of another Twitter account.
-They are searchable so a user can search for all the mentions of a particular account.
+On Twitter and Instagram, mentions are used to call attention to or draw the attention of another account.
+They are searchable, so a user can search for all the mentions of a particular account.
 When you mention an account, they will receive a notification.
-Often if you mention an account in a way that is beneficial to them, they will mention you back or retweet your post.
+Often if you mention an account in a way that is beneficial to them, they will mention you back or share your post.

 Using mentions wisely can lead to added exposure for your brand.
 You want to draw the attention of the owners and followers of a particular account, but it has to be in the right context.
 For example, an effective way to mention a brand would be if you’re sharing your blog post that discusses the use of social media management tools.
 If the article itself mentions Buffer, then adding @Buffer to your tweet would be appropriate.
 It’s valuable to their brand (they’d love to know that they were written about) and helpful to their followers.